nikolkovjec/nikolkovjec/README.md

 # 💫About Me :
-- I am currently working on **AI and Data Science** with the powers of Python in Data Science
+- I am proficient in full-stack development with Python/Django/Node/Angular/React
-- Also i am proficient in Web App development with Python/Django/Node/Angular/React
+- I am working on AI and Data Science with the powers of Python in Data Science
 - Expert in AWS & Azure Cloud services
 - 💼 Professional Coding Trainer